How to plan your first Disney World or Disneyland vacation

 Old favorites like Big Thunder Mountain Railroad are still popular at Disney’s Magic Kingdom (Photo: Walt Disney World)

-Disney vacations are synonymous with family vacations, so it may seem like you have to spend every waking moment together to truly live the Disney experience.
+Disney vacations are synonymous with family vacations, so it may seem like you have to spend every waking moment together to have the best Disney experience.
 But if you need a mini-vacation from your family vacation, Disney caters to adults, too.
-There are on-site babysitting services and truly epic kids’ clubs at most on-property Disney resorts, making it feasible to sneak off for a date or some alone time.
+If you and your partner are looking for a date night out, consider booking one of the on-site babysitting services.

 FUN WITH THE KIDS: 7 Florida Attractions That Are Just as Much Fun as Disney and Universal

-Spend a day relaxing at the Grand Floridian’s spa, head for a night out at Disney Springs, or just sit by the pool without having to watch your kid slide down the slide for the millionth time.
-There are enough options to plan a Disney trip that includes some down time for parents and kids alike.
+If you’re at Disney World, consider spending a day relaxing at the Grand Floridian’s spa, heading for a night out at Disney Springs, or just sitting by the pool without having to watch your kid slide down the slide for the millionth time.
+At Disneyland, try the chef’s table at Napa Rose or enjoy a spa treatment at the Tenaya Stone Spa at the Grand Californian.

 9. Does Your Family Love to Swim?